luix93/ComfyUI-DGXSparkFastSafetensorsLoaders/README.md

 ## Notes

-- Tested with `--disable-mmap` and `--gpu-only` flags, though they might be unnecessary.
+- Tested with `--disable-mmap` and `--gpu-only` flags, though they might be unnecessary and irrelevant.
+- Should support quantized model compared to Phaserblast's implementation.
+If you encounter any problem, please raise an issue.

 ## Known Issues

-- All loaders except Safetensor Loader will double the memory usage.
-But they do significantly reduce the model loading time.
+- ~~All loaders except Safetensor Loader will double the memory usage.
+But they do significantly reduce the model loading time.~~ Fixed.

 ## Acknowledgements

-Original node by [Phaserblast](https://github.com/phaserblast) — [ComfyUI-DGXSparkSafetensorsLoader](https://github.com/phaserblast/ComfyUI-DGXSparkSafetensorsLoader), licensed under the Apache License 2.0.
+Original `DGXSparkSafetensorsLoader` node and idea by [Phaserblast](https://github.com/phaserblast) — [ComfyUI-DGXSparkSafetensorsLoader](https://github.com/phaserblast/ComfyUI-DGXSparkSafetensorsLoader), licensed under the Apache License 2.0.